langchain-ai/langsmith-sdk/python/README.md

 ## Evaluating Runs

-You can run evaluations directly using the LangChainPlus client.
+You can run evaluations directly using the LangSmith client.

 ```python
 from typing import Optional